What is Christmas Like at a Care Home?

-For many of us, Christmas is a magical & joyful time of the year.
-Christmas music, mulled wine and of course, delicious pigs in blankets are enough to get the majority of us into the festive spirit!
+For many people, Christmas is a magical and joyful time of year.
+Christmas music, mulled wine, and, of course, delicious pigs in blankets are enough to get them into the festive spirit!

-Care homes understand that Christmas can be a difficult time for some of their residents who do not have a family to spend their day with.
-As a result, care home staff make a huge effort to involve all residents in getting into the Christmas spirit, ensuring they are surrounded by joy and laughter on Christmas Day.
+Care homes recognise that Christmas can be a challenging time for some residents who lack family to share the day with.
+Therefore, care home staff make a great effort to involve all residents in celebrating the Christmas spirit, ensuring they are surrounded by joy and laughter on Christmas Day.

-We all have a different idea of what our ideal Christmas Day entails and care homes take this into consideration when planning festivities for their residents.
-Often, staff members will converse with their residents to find out what their individual preferences are so that they can tailor Christmas Day to everyone's taste.
-Despite being under the same roof, care homes will try their best to ensure that each resident has a Christmas to their liking whether that means breakfast in bed, or watching their all-time favourite Christmas movies!
+We all have different ideas of what our ideal Christmas Day involves, and care homes take this into account when organising festivities for their residents.
+Often, staff members will talk with their residents to discover their individual preferences so they can customise Christmas Day to suit everyone.
+Despite being under the same roof, care homes aim to ensure that each resident has a Christmas that they enjoy, whether that means breakfast in bed or watching their all-time favourite Christmas films!

 What can Care Homes do to help residents enjoy the build-up to Christmas?

-• Care homes will often arrange assisted shopping trips for their residents.
-It is likely that residents will have family members & friends they would like to buy Christmas presents for but their health prevents them from doing so independently.
-Residents may also appreciate the help of their Carer's with gift ideas, there's nothing like a second opinion right?
+• Care homes often organise assisted shopping trips for their residents.
+Residents are likely to have family members and friends they wish to buy Christmas presents for, but their health prevents them from doing so independently.
+Residents may also value the help of their Caregivers with gift ideas; there's nothing like a second opinion, right?

-• Sending Christmas cards to friends & family has been a tradition for years and is an excellent way of staying in touch with loved ones.
-As people age, writing Christmas cards can become more challenging.
-Care homes realise this and are happy to provide their residents with assistance writing and sending Christmas cards.
+• Sending Christmas cards to friends and family has long been a tradition and is a wonderful way to stay connected with loved ones.
+As people grow older, writing Christmas cards may become more difficult.
+Care homes recognise this and are pleased to offer their residents help with writing and sending Christmas cards.

-• Care home staff can assist residents with using video chat to communicate with family members who live far away or reside abroad over the Christmas period.
+• Care home staff can help residents use video chat to stay connected with family members who live far away or abroad during the Christmas period.

-• Staff members will willingly assist residents with attending events if they can.
-Residing in a care home does not have to mean saying goodbye to much loved Christmas traditions such as attending church services or local Christmas fayre's.
+• Staff members will willingly help residents attend events if they are able.
+Living in a care home does not mean saying goodbye to cherished Christmas traditions such as attending church services or local Christmas fairs.

 Care Home Christmas activities